Cumulocity-IoT/cumulocity-analytics-management/README.md

  The microservice downloads the sample blocks from the configured repositories and builds an analytics extension as a zip file.
 This this zip file is downloaded locally.
 In an additional step it needs to be uploaded through UI, see [Upload custom extension](#upload-custom-extension).
  You can specify if the extension should be uploaded automatically or it should be downloaded by the browser UI.

- The microservice is multi tenant ready
+ The microservice is multi tenant ready.

 ## Prerequisites to build/deploy the microservice
 * Docker host/client